-She added that she experienced huge anxiety and has ongoing insomnia and still has not recovered to her pre-Covid health, "but I know I will get there".
+She added that she experienced huge anxiety and insomnia and still has not recovered to her pre-Covid health, "but I know I will get there".

 INMO General Secretary Phil Ní Sheaghdha said that it wouldn't be unusual for one nurse to have up to 30 patients.
 “It is simply unfair it is inhumane to ask them to go back to that level of crazy staffing," she said.